UzbekistanTeamADMS/SkyrocketSQLCareer/README.md

 ---

 1. Batting Table - contains information about batters.
-Players, runs, hits, home runs, doubles, triples e.t.c
+Players, runs, hits, home runs, doubles, triples, and e.t.c;
 2. Pitching table - contains information about pitchers.
-Players, wild pitches, strikeouts, walks, opponents batting averages e.t.c
+Players, wild pitches, strikeouts, walks, opponents batting averages, and e.t.c;
 3. Fielding Table - contains information about each player performance on each field.
-Games, position, time played, assists e.t.c
+Games, position, time played, assists, and e.t.c;
 4. AllstarFull table - contains information about Allstar games and players.
-5. HallOfFame table - contains information about hall of fame players, votes for them, voting method, honor category e.t.c
+5. HallOfFame table - contains information about hall of fame players, votes for them, voting method, honor category, and e.t.c;
-6. Managers table - contains information about teams managers, leagues, performance, managerial order e.t.c
+6. Managers table - contains information about teams managers, leagues, performance, managerial order, and e.t.c;
-7. Teams table - contains information about teams players, franchise, league, division, all possible stats.
+7. Teams table - contains information about teams players, franchise, league, division, all possible stats;
-8. BattingPost table - contains information about battings posts which contains players info at bats.
+8. BattingPost table - contains information about battings posts which contains players info at bats;
-9. PitchingPost table - contains information about pitching posts and players info at pitches.
+9. PitchingPost table - contains information about pitching posts and players info at pitches;
-10. TeamFranchises table - contains information is team currently active, franchise name e.t.c
+10. TeamFranchises table - contains information is team currently active, franchise name, and e.t.c;
-11. FieldingOF table - contains information about field itself, how many plays were played on left, right or center field.
+11. FieldingOF table - contains information about field itself, how many plays were played on left, right or center field;
-12. ManagersHalf table - contains information about managers performance during the half
+12. ManagersHalf table - contains information about managers performance during the half;
-13. TeamsHalf table - contains information about team performance during the half
+13. TeamsHalf table - contains information about team performance during the half;
-14. Salaries table - contains info about players and managers salaries
+14. Salaries table - contains info about players and managers salaries;
-15. SeriesPost table - contains info about winning and losing series of teams
+15. SeriesPost table - contains info about winning and losing series of teams;
-16. AwardsManagers table - contains info about awards gained by managers
+16. AwardsManagers table - contains info about awards gained by managers;
-17. AwardsPlayers table - contains info about awards gained by players
+17. AwardsPlayers table - contains info about awards gained by players;
-18. AwardsShareManagers table - contains more specific info like number of votes each manager received for gaining award
+18. AwardsShareManagers table - contains more specific info like number of votes each manager received for gaining award;
-19. AwardsSharePlayers table - contains more specific info like number of votes each player received for gaining award
+19. AwardsSharePlayers table - contains more specific info like number of votes each player received for gaining award;
-20. FieldingPost table - contains info about fielding posts, rounds positions, teams e.t.c
+20. FieldingPost table - contains info about fielding posts, rounds positions, teams, and e.t.c;
-21. Appearances table - contains player stats, like total games played as a Cather, pitcher, centerfield, right fielder e.t.c
+21. Appearances table - contains player stats, like total games played as a Cather, pitcher, centerfield, right fielder, and e.t.c;
-22. Schools table - contains info about schools that were founding baseball teams
+22. Schools table - contains info about schools that were founding baseball teams;
-23. CollegePlaying table - links player and his school foreign keys
+23. CollegePlaying table - links player and his school foreign keys;
-24. MASTER table - contains detailed personal info about the players like weight, birth and death date, their final game and retroId e.t.c
+24. MASTER table - contains detailed personal info about the players like weight, birth and death date, their final game and retroId and e.t.c;

 ### General complex questions that our sample database can answer on: